nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/_specification_.field.md

 # Interface: Field

-A field defining annual crop practices.
-Fields are defined by geographic boundaries that contain crop practices that are identical across the whole of that boundary.
+A field defining annual crop management practices.
+Fields are defined by geographic boundaries that contain crop management practices that are identical across the whole of that boundary.

 **`example`**
 ```js